aalacy/screenshot---electronjs/README.md

 # Taking a screenshot Desktop App in electron JS
 This Desktop Application Develop in Electron for Taking a Screenshot into Devices.
+It will capture the screenshot every 10 sec and then upload it to the specific server.

 To Run a Project